CJ Baran: Career

 In 2015, Baran and composer Benjamin Romans set out to combine forces and create a genre bending multimedia musical as Woolf and the Wondershow.
-They began performing their future theater show CAGES in a converted warehouse in The Arts District of Downtown Los Angeles.
+They began performing their future theater show Cages in a converted warehouse in the Arts District of Downtown Los Angeles.
 Baran and Romans co-wrote the music and lyrics as well as co-directed.
 For the LA run, Baran performed live on stage as main character Woolf, while Romans performed the live score.
 The show was a first of its kind, blending ghost holograms interacting with live actors using projection mapping.
-The show was successful, enjoying a 6th month run of sold-out performances, before being halted due to the COVID-19 pandemic.
-CAGES returned in late 2021, with the release of an official soundtrack recording and film.
-The show enjoyed an additional run of London performances in 2022.
-CAGES has been noted as an innovative experience that blends Broadway, pop music and film, and was called 'groundbreaking' by the Los Angeles Times.
-As described by Forbes, CAGES "is breathtaking...one part Les Mis, another part Kanye West, a dash of Broadway here, and a sprinkle of cinema there - all mixed together in an entirely new kind of immersive blender complete with earth-shattering sound."
+The show was successful, enjoying a six-month run of sold-out performances, before being halted due to the COVID-19 pandemic.
+Cages returned in late 2021, with the release of an official soundtrack recording and film.
+The show received an additional run of London performances in 2022.
+Cages has been noted as an innovative experience that blends Broadway, pop music and film, and was called "groundbreaking" by the Los Angeles Times.
+As described by Forbes, Cages "is breathtaking...one part Les Mis, another part Kanye West, a dash of Broadway here, and a sprinkle of cinema there - all mixed together in an entirely new kind of immersive blender complete with earth-shattering sound."

-Most recently, Baran executive produced Melanie Martinez's third album, PORTALS, which was released in 2023 and peaked at number two on the Billboard 200.
-His work on PORTALS positioned him at number one on the weekly Billboard Alternative Producers Chart.
-Additionally in 2023, Baran founded his own production and publishing company, VAMP, focused on world-building and creating niches in the alternative genre.
-The name is a multi-acronym for "very alternative music publishing" and "very alternative music production."
+In 2023, Baran executive produced Melanie Martinez's third album, Portals, which reached number two on the Billboard 200.
+His work on Portals positioned him at number one on the weekly Billboard Alternative Producers Chart for two weeks.
+Following Portals, Baran also executive produced and co-wrote every track on Martinez's fourth album, Hades, released in 2026, which peaked at number four on the Billboard 200 and number one on Billboards Top Rock & Alternative Albums chart.
+His work on the album earned him a second top-five placement on the Billboard Alternative Producers Chart.
+Baran has expanded his creative partnership with Martinez, becoming her musical director for subsequent live engagements, most notably the 2026 Hades: The Sacrifice Tour.
+He also executive produced Marina's sixth album Princess of Power in 2025 and Nessa Barrett's albums Aftercare and Tough Love, as well as the EP Jesus Loves a Primadonna.

+In 2023, Baran founded his own production and publishing company, VAMP, focused on world-building and creating niches in the alternative genre.
+The name is a multi-acronym for "very alternative music publishing" and "very alternative music production".
+In 2025, he signed a new deal with Sony Music Publishing in partnership with VAMP.